punkish/punkish/entries/M/MA/MAD/Madrid-Mia/index.md

 js         : a-list
 ---

-A crowd-sourced[^1] list of restaurants and bars in Paris that I am making my way through slowly.
+A list of places I’ve been enjoying in Madrid.

 <div id="map"></div>

-[^1]: A crowd of two.